jforget/raku-Hamilton2/doc/Hamilton.en.md

 with no geometry  involved, the math graphs will be  displayed in such fashion that  the geographical  map associated can  be guessed  at and recognised.

+The  `nb_region_paths`  field  has  two different  meanings,  one  for regions and  the other  for departments.
+For a  region, it  holds the total  number  of Hamiltonian  regional  paths  generated within  this region.
+For a department, it is  the number of regional paths starting from or stopping at this department.

+For  regions,  the `nb_macro_paths`  field  has  the same  meaning  as `nb_region_paths`  for departments,  it is  the number  of Hamiltonian macro-paths starting from or stopping at this region.
+For departments, this field is zero.

 The  `exterior`  field  is  significant only  for  departments  (small areas).
 If `1`, that means that  the department shares a border with a